Root Canals in Deltona, Florida

 Why is a root canal done in two visits?

-Depending upon the tooth and the condition of the surrounding area, a root canal therapy is done in either one or two visits typically.
-Some dentists like to remove the infection first and let the tooth “quiet down” before they fill in with the medicated rubbery sealer.
-They want to make sure the tooth is comfortable to pressure before capping it off.
+Dr. Z usually performs his root canal treatments in only one visit.
+Saying that, depending upon the tooth and the condition of the surrounding area, a root canal therapy can be done in either one or two visits typically.
+Some dentists like to remove the infection first and let the tooth “quiet down” before they finish.
+We like to make sure the tooth is “quiet” before we place a crown over the tooth.

 Not all sensitivity means you need a root canal.
 In some cases, it may need something simpler.
-Call our office today if you are experiencing pain or have sensitivity in your teeth to hot or cold.
+Call our office today if you are experiencing pain or have sensitivity in your teeth to hot or cold, biting, chewing, or have swelling.
+(386) 574-5201